Moroque/FlexASIO/FAQ.md

 reflection of PortAudio's.

 **Note:** FlexASIO is not affiliated with PortAudio in any way.
-It is merely using it as a library.
+It is merely using it as a library. a

 ## Where is the control panel?